-According to The College Board, loans account for 38 percent of all financial aid.
-Learn more about the types of financial aid available in our Tools page .
+According to The College Board, loans account for 38% of all financial aid.
+Learn more about the types of financial aid available under the Young Adults section of the Money Matters education resources guide on our Tools page.

 If financial aid is a possibility, should you and your child save money for college?